MCP Integration

 The easiest way to use CodeDox with AI assistants is via HTTP when the API server is running:

-# Start the API server
+# Start the API server (includes Web UI + MCP HTTP endpoints)

 python cli.py serve

-# MCP endpoint is now available at:
+# MCP tools are now available at:

 http://localhost:8000/mcp